Rivukis/Deft/README.md

 ### Note
 - Playgrounds seem to work better if you turn off the auto run feature
 	- Turn off by moving the mouse over the little blue play button in the bottom left of the window, click and hold until a menu shows up, and choose "Manually Run"
-- If you have "Manually Run" turned on in the Xcode playground, it is suggested to add a keyboard shortcut to "Run Playground"
+- If you have "Manually Run" turned on in the Xcode playground, I recommend adding a keyboard shortcut to "Run Playground"
 	- I found (CONTROL + R) to be a good choice as it is the closest thing to (COMMAND + R) without running into other shortcuts.
 Also Xcode doesn't allow you to use (COMMAND + R).

 ## Code Example